Iran denies seized Korean ship and crew are being held as hostages | Law-Order

 On Monday, Tehran announced it had stepped up uranium enrichment at an underground facility, its latest move in violation of the nuclear deal's terms.
 CREW 'SAFE'

-South Korea's Foreign Minister, Kang Kyung-wha said on Tuesday she was making diplomatic efforts to secure the release of the tanker and had made contact with her counterpart in Tehran.
+South Korean Foreign Minister Kang Kyung-wha said on Tuesday she was making diplomatic efforts to secure the release of the tanker and had made contact with her counterpart in Tehran.
 Iran's ambassador in Seoul, Saeed Badamchi Shabestari, asked about the status of the ship's crew before his meeting at the foreign ministry, told reporters "all of them are safe".

-In addition to a South Korean delegation expected to go to Iran as soon as possible to try to free the ship, South Korea's Vice Foreign Minister, Choi Jong-kun, is scheduled to visit Iran on Sunday.
+In addition to a South Korean delegation expected to go to Iran as soon as possible to try to free the ship, South Korea's vice foreign minister, Choi Jong-kun, is scheduled to visit Iran on Sunday.
 Iranian state TV cited a Tehran government official as saying the visit had been scheduled earlier, to discuss the frozen funds.
+Iran's foreign ministry also said the visit was not linked to the tanker.
+"This matter is moving along ... its legal path and does not require a diplomatic trip," the state news agency IRNA quoted ministry spokesman Saeed Khatibzadeh as saying.

+"The Korean government's behaviour in this regard is incomprehensible. ...
+We urge (them) to approach this technical issue rationally and responsibly," Khatibzadeh said.
 'ARMED SOLDIERS'

 Last Sunday, the Tehran Times newspaper reported Iran was hoping to negotiate an agreement to use the frozen funds to trade for commodities, including coronavirus vaccine doses.
 According to South Korean news agency Yonhap, a foreign ministry official said the Iranian government had tried to secure vaccines through the global COVAX initiative, backed by the World Health Organization.
 Tehran had been in talks with the ministry and the U.S. Treasury to pay for the doses with South Korean won.